 All you need to make the popsicle kazoos are craft/popsicle sticks, a large rubber band, 2 smaller rubber bands and a plastic straw:

-Here are the supplies from Amazon if that helps (these are affiliate links below where I make a small commission at no cost to you if you purchase):
+Here are the supplies from Amazon if that helps (Amazon affiliate links):

 Or Walmart works great too which is where I usually purchase my craft supplies :).

 I suggest passing out kazoo kits that contain all the supplies to make a kazoo (I’ll hand out baggies containing supplies after sacrament meeting).
 Then have your primary kids watch the video of how to create their own kazoo.
 They can decorate their kazoos using supplies around their house if they like.

 If you’d rather just hand out pre-made kazoos, these from Amazon are inexpensive (also an affiliate link):